Canada

 1. Look for Spring Wildflowers.

-A sweet smell of a wild cherry reminds me my childhood.
+The sweet smell of a wild cherry reminds me of my childhood.

 Many people believe that orchids only grow in a tropical warm climate, but you'll be surprised to know that Ontario is home to some of the most beautiful orchids such as this yellow lady's slipper.